 GeneCards Summary for MC1R Gene

-MC1R (Melanocortin 1 Receptor (Alpha Melanocyte Stimulating Hormone Receptor)) is a Protein Coding gene.
-Diseases associated with MC1R include uv-induced skin damage and melanoma, cutaneous malignant, 5.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+MC1R (Melanocortin 1 Receptor) is a Protein Coding gene.
+Diseases associated with MC1R include Melanoma, Cutaneous Malignant, 5 and Uv-Induced Skin Damage.
+Among its related pathways are Peptide ligand-binding receptors and Wnt Signaling Pathways: beta-Catenin-independent Wnt/Ca2+ Signaling and Other Non-canonical Wnt Signaling Pathways.
 GO annotations related to this gene include G-protein coupled receptor activity and hormone binding.
-An important paralog of this gene is LPAR1.
+An important paralog of this gene is MC4R.

 UniProtKB/Swiss-Prot for MC1R Gene

 Receptor for MSH (alpha, beta and gamma) and ACTH.
 The activity of this receptor is mediated by G proteins which activate adenylate cyclase.

 Melanocortin receptors are activated by members of the melanocortin family: alpha-, beta- and gamma-melanocyte stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH).
 The melanocortins are involved in a range of physiological functions, including pigmentation and inflammation.